PROPOSALS FOR ACADEMIC YEAR 2015-16 DUE AUGUST 20!

 Developing a New CBD Course:

 Individual faculty who plan to teach a course that explores an aspect of culture, mind/brain, or human development may propose ways of augmenting the course to incorporate CBD themes and multiple disciplinary perspectives.
-Examples include:
+Funding to augment existing courses to incorporate CBD themes is available for either fall 2015 or spring 2016 courses.

 - for a course on human biology, a faculty member could propose to incorporate a perspective exploring the ways that culture interacts with and influences biological processes